Help available in mainstream education

 What a SEND Engagement Facilitator (EF) is and how they can help

-Engagement Facilitators offer support to children and young people aged 0 to 25 with special educational needs and disabilities (SEND) and their families.
+Engagement Facilitators offer support to children and young people aged 0 to 25 with SEND and their families.

 They provide support at times of change, challenge and transition to help make sure your child feels included in their educational setting.